 With SPI Sessions they provided wetsuits (for all ages) and boards.
-They had a variety of boards from bigger boards – way easier to surf on – to smaller boards once they kids learned more what they were doing.
+They had a variety of boards from bigger boards – way easier to surf on – to smaller boards once the kids learned more about what they were doing.

-When you come to South Padre Island surfing is a must!
+When you come to SPI surfing is a must!
+Be sure to add it to your list of fun activities to do in SPI!
 Check out the SPI Sessions website for more info!

 Also be sure to check out their site for their summer camps, science classes, skateboarding classes and more!

 - Bring water for your kids – even though they are in the water they will get thirsty!